Azure/DeepLearningForTimeSeriesForecasting/README.md

-# Recurrent Neural Networks for Time Series Forecasting
+# Deep Neural Networks for Time Series Forecasting

-A collection of examples for using RNNs for time series forecasting with Keras.
+A collection of examples for using DNNs for time series forecasting with Keras.
 The examples include:

 - **0_data_setup.ipynb** - set up data that are needed for the experiments
-- **1_time_series_arima.ipynb** - ARIMA model for time series forecasting
-- **2_one_step_FF_univariate.ipynb** - feed forward neural network model that predicts one step ahead with univariate time series
+- **1_CNN_dilated.ipynb** - feed forward neural network model that predicts one step ahead with univariate time series
-- **3_one_step_RNN_univariate.ipynb** - recurrent neural network model that predicts one step ahead with univariate time series
+- **2_RNN.ipynb** - recurrent neural network model that predicts one step ahead with univariate time series
-- **4_multi_step_RNN_vector_output.ipynb** - recurrent neural network model that outputs a vector of predictions to forecast multiple steps ahead
-- **5_multi_step_RNN_encoder_decoder_simple.ipynb** - a simple recurrent neural network encoder-decoder approach to multi-step forecasting
+- **3_RNN_encoder_decoder.ipynb** - a simple recurrent neural network encoder-decoder approach to multi-step forecasting

+... and a number of hands-on exercises and demos.

 ## Data